nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

         gpiochip5 [0-0020] (8 lines)
         ...

-##### Check gpiochip for i.MX95 15x15 EVK:
+###### Check gpiochip for i.MX 95 15x15 EVK, i.MX 95 FRDM, i.MX 95 FRDM PRO, and i.MX 8M Plus FRDM:

-**A hardware config need on i.MX95 15x15 EVK: turn on the SW10 Pin1 to “ON” which enable the SPI CS for IW612.**
+**A hardware config needed on i.MX 95 15x15 EVK: turn on the SW10 Pin1 to "ON", which enable the SPI CS for IW612.**

-For the i.MX95 15x15 EVK board, you only need to use "$ gpiodetect" to check the GPIO chips for reset and interrupt.
+For the i.MX 95 15x15 EVK board, you only need to use "$ gpiodetect" to check the GPIO chips for reset and interrupt.
 The gpio-int-line=5 and gpio-reset-line=1 are fixed values.
 For example, in the following case, you need to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip3&gpio-int-line=5&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

         & gpiodetect
         ...